nene1212/Segway/README.md

 # Segway
-A simple project with PID
+A simple project with PID.
+You can use it in stm32c8t6.